vesterheim/vesterheim.github.io/folk-art-school/classes/woodworking/2016-02-05-scandinavian-style-flat-plane-figure-carving.md

 ---
 published: true
-title: Scandinavian Style Flat Plane Figure Carving
+title: Scandinavian-Style Flat-Plane Figure Carving
 subtitle: February 5-7, 2016, with Harley Refsal
 meta_description:  # Used in HTML head and as the description for some search engines
 related: